databricks-industry-solutions/context-graph-analytics/README.md

 ## Technical Overview

+This solution accelerator:
-* Assume that raw data from security appliances (EDR, IAM, Network etc.) is being collected or exported to bronze tables.
+* assumes that the raw data from security appliances (EDR, IAM, Network etc.) is already being collected or exported to bronze tables.
-* This solution accelerator provides the sample DLT pipelines to extract a property graph model in the form of edges or triples into silver tables and further aggregates the silver tables via different time buckets into gold tables.
+* provides sample DLT pipelines to extract a property graph model in the form of edges or triples into silver tables and further aggregates the silver tables via different time buckets into gold tables.
+* provides a notebook to create the unifying set of edge/triple views that are used to query all the edges.
-* Entity resolution packages can be used to produce `same_as` edges that can be used in the graph analytics to incorporate entity resolution information.
+* provides a notebook that demonstrates how Entity resolution packages can be used to produce `same_as` edges and how these `same_as` edges can be used in the graph analytics to resolve and investigate different entities even though the entities are represented differently in different data sets.
-* A unifying set of edge/triple views are used to query all the edges.
+* provides a notebook that demonstrates how graph navigation can be used in an investigation,
-* A demo UI is also provided to demonstrate how the graph traversals can be used in an investigation workflow.
+* provides a demo UI that demonstrate how the graph traversals can be used in an investigation workflow for analysts with no programming experience.
+* provides ... tbd

 ___